-Receiving a COVID-19 (SARS CoV-2) vaccination is critical to protect both staff and residents against COVID-19.
+Receiving a COVID-19 (SARS-CoV-2) vaccination is critical to protect both staff and residents against COVID-19.
 Each facility must establish and maintain a COVID-19 mitigation and vaccination plan that promotes vaccine confidence and acceptance and must continue to offer vaccinations to all consenting staff and residents.
-The Long-Term Care Facility Toolkit: Preparing for COVID-19 Vaccination at Your Facility provides resources, including information on preparing for vaccination, vaccination safety monitoring and reporting, frequently asked questions, and printable tools.
+A template for this plan is available on the CDPHE webpage.
+At a minimum, this information must include: